-The Ox-CIMS was deployed to the 330 m long Ellen Browning Scripps Memorial Pier (hereon referred to as Scripps Pier) at the Scripps Institute of Oceanography (32° 52.0' N, 117° 15.4' W) during July and August 2018 for EC measurements of O3 vertical fluxes.
-This site has been used regularly for EC flux observations from our group and others (Ikawa and Oechel, 2015; Kim et al., 2014; Porter et al., 2018).
+for EC flux observations by our group and others (Ikawa and Oechel, 2015; Kim et al., 2014; Porter et al., 2018).
 The Ox-CIMS was housed in a temperature-controlled trailer at the end of the pier.
-The Ox-CIMS sampled from a 20 m long PFA inlet manifold with the intake point co-located with a Gil-Sonic HS-50 sonic anemometer which recorded 3-dimensional winds sampling at 10 Hz.
+The Ox-CIMS sampled from a 20 m long PFA inlet manifold with the intake point colocated with a Gill HS-50 sonic anemometer which recorded three-dimensional winds sampling at 10 Hz.
 The Ox-CIMS inlet and sonic anemometer were mounted on a 6.1 m long boom that extended beyond the end of the pier to minimize flow distortions.
-The inlet height was 13 m above the mean lower low tide level.
+The inlet height was 13 m above the mean lower lowtide level.
 The Ox-CIMS inlet was located 8 cm below the sonic anemometer with a 0 cm horizontal displacement.
 The inlet manifold consisted of a 0.64 cm i.d. sampling line, a 0.64 cm i.d. overflow line, and a 0.47 cm i.d. calibration line all made of PFA.
 The inlet sample line was pumped at 18-23 slpm (Reynolds number 3860-4940) by a dry scroll pump (SH-110, Agilent) to ensure a fast time response and maintain turbulent flow.
 Flow rates in the inlet sample line were recorded by a mass flow meter but were not actively controlled.
-The inlet manifold, including calibration and overflow lines, was held at 40 °C via a single resistively coupled circuit along the length of the manifold and controlled by a PID controller (Omega, model CNi 16).
+The inlet manifold, including calibration and overflow lines, was held at 40 °C via a single resistively coupled circuit along the length of the manifold and controlled by a PID controller (Omega, model CNi16).
 The Ox-CIMS front block and IMR were held at 35 °C. The Ox-CIMS subsampled 1.5 slpm from this inlet manifold through a critical orifice into the IMR.
-Ambient humidity and temperature were also recorded in-line downstream of the subsampling point.
+Ambient humidity and temperature were also recorded inline downstream of the subsampling point.